Light Turquoise

 How do I get in contact with the Disability & Neurodiversity team?

-During term time we are offering a confidential online drop-in on Monday and Friday 11am to 2pm.
-Please click on the link below:
+During term time we are offering a drop-in on Monday and Friday 11am to 2pm in Founder's East 153.

 Please note you may be required to wait.
 A disability adviser will let you into the drop-in as soon as they are available.